IDCubed/oms-docs/sources/next-steps/build-vm-images.rst

 Build the OMS Base VM
 ~~~~~~~~~~~~~~~~~~~~~

-This next template is the simplest and shortest - packer will import the Ubuntu
+This next template is the simplest and shortest - Packer will import the Ubuntu
 Base just created, upload all the scripts and configuration needed to run the
 kickstart process, and then export the VM to create an image.